 Then, Pokémon Go re-released all three Legendary Birds on August 14, 2017 and let them run until August 31, 2017.

 If you missed a Legendary Pokémon, can you still get it?

 Sometimes.
 The initial run of the Legendary Birds ended but they were brought back for an encore.
 Lugia was the first Legendary Raid in July of 2017 and has been brought back for 2 weeks in March of 2018, and with its Shiny form as well.

-Grab Legendary Pokémon whenever you can but, at least sometimes, the game will give you another chance.
+Either way, you're still best off grabbing a Legendary Pokémon whenever you can because who knows when — or how — the game will give you another chance.

 What about Mewtwo?
 When will that Legendary be released?

 Mewtwo has already been released.
 It's being done through invitation-only Ex-Raids, though.
 And so far, they've been a bit of a frustration.

 And the Mythicals, Mew and Celebi?
 Will they be released soon too?

 Mew became available when Field Research launched.
 Celebi will be available starting August 20.

 - Pokémon Go and Mew: How to finish Mythical Discovery Field Research fast!